Sairyss/domain-driven-hexagon/README.md

 Domain Events may be useful for creating an [audit log](https://en.wikipedia.org/wiki/Audit_trail) to track all changes to important entities by saving each event to the database.
 Read more on why audit logs may be useful: [Why soft deletes are evil and what to do instead](https://jameshalsall.co.uk/posts/why-soft-deletes-are-evil-and-what-to-do-instead).

-Domain Events can be implemented using [Observer](https://refactoring.guru/design-patterns/observer) and [Mediator](https://refactoring.guru/design-patterns/mediator) patterns.
+Domain Events can be implemented using [Observer](https://refactoring.guru/design-patterns/observer) or [Mediator](https://refactoring.guru/design-patterns/mediator) patterns.

 Examples: